riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 # Plausible cases for HRAD work, and locating the crux in the "realism about rationality" debate

 This post is my attempt to summarize and distill all of the major public debates about MIRI's [highly reliable agent designs](https://intelligence.org/files/TechnicalAgenda.pdf) (HRAD) work (which includes work on decision theory), including the discussions in [Realism about rationality](https://www.lesswrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality) and Daniel Dewey's [My current thoughts on MIRI's "highly reliable agent design" work](https://forum.effectivealtruism.org/posts/SEL9PW8jozrvLnkb4/my-current-thoughts-on-miri-s-highly-reliable-agent-design).
-Part of the difficulty with discussing HRAD work is that it's not even clear what the disagreement is about, so my summary takes the form of multiple possible "worlds" we might be in.
-Each world consists of a positive case for doing HRAD work, along with the potential objections to it for that case.
+Part of the difficulty with discussing HRAD work is that it's not even clear what the disagreement is about, so my summary takes the form of multiple possible "worlds" we might be in; each world consists of a positive case for doing HRAD work, along with the potential objections to that case.

 ## Clarifying some terms

-terms to clarify:
+Before describing the various worlds, I want to present some distinctions that have come up in discussions about HRAD.

-- precise vs imprecise theory
+### Precise vs imprecise theory

-- "2+ levels" -- levels of abstraction vs levels of indirection
+### Levels of abstraction vs levels of indirection

+- "2+ levels"

-- building agents from the ground up vs predicting what ML systems do
+### Building agents from the ground up vs predicting what ML systems will do

 ## World 1

 ### Case for HRAD

-relatively-imprecise theories of agents as final product is OK (this is like what eliezer seems to be saying in some places)

-this is like deconfusion maximalism: the whole point is to become less confused, and it doesn't matter too much whether the final theory is precise or imprecise.
+The goal of HRAD research is to generally become less confused about things like counterfactual reasoning and logical uncertainty.
+Becoming less confused about these things will help AGI builders avoid, detect, and fix safety issues; predict or explain safety issues; and help us be satisfied that the AGI is doing what we want.

+For this case, it is not important for the final product of HRAD to be a precise theory.
+Even if the final theory of embedded agency is imprecise, or even if there *is no* "final say" on the topic, if we are merely much less confused than we are now, that is still good enough to help us ensure AI systems are aligned.

 ### Why I think we might be in this world